codera21/text2sql/README.md

 The application integrates with the Gemini LLM to generate SQL queries from user prompts.
 This involves sending the user prompt to the LLM and receiving the generated SQL query.

+### Key assumption

+- At the moment, there is no session so the assumption is only a user is using this locally.

+### Error handling

+- As Gemini is a third party api, I have added retry mechanim for error handling, which will exponentially retry the api.

 ## Demo

 ### Running the Application